top of page

 The noun 'attachment' has its etymological roots in the Latin word 'attachiare,' which evolved from the earlier 'attaccare,' also the origin of the verb 'attach.'
 In Latin, 'attachiare' meant 'to bind fast to,' derived from the prefix 'ad,' indicating 'to,' and 'taccare,' meaning 'to fasten or bind.'
 This concept of binding or fastening extended beyond the physical realm to encompass emotional connections and bonds.
 In Old French, it transformed into 'atachement,' carrying the notion of being emotionally or intellectually connected to something or someone.
 As it entered Middle English, it became 'attachment,' retaining its sense of forming deep emotional connections or bonds.
 Thus, the etymology of 'attachment' reflects the profound and enduring nature of the emotional connections it represents.

-Quiz: Find the meaning of attachment
+Quiz: Find the meaning of the noun attachment:

 Try Again!